Part 1: Ministerial code of ethics

 5.16 This is primarily a matter which must be left to the good sense of ministers.
 But any minister in doubt or difficulty over this should seek the advice of the Permanent Secretary.

-5.19 Gifts given to ministers in their Ministerial capacity become the property of the Welsh Government and all gifts must be reported to Ministerial Support Branch, Cabinet Division.
-They do not need to be declared in the Register of Members’ Interests.
-Gifts given to ministers as Assembly Members fall within the rules relating to the Register of Members’ Interests.
+5.20 Gifts retained by ministers do not need to be declared in the Register of Members’ Interests.
+Gifts given to ministers as Members of the Senedd fall within the rules relating to the Register of Members’ Interests.

-5.20 Any hospitality received above the value of £320 must be reported to Ministerial Support Branch, Cabinet Division.
-In the event of a Minister accepting hospitality valued below £320 but on a scale or from a source which might reasonably be thought likely to influence Ministerial action, it should be reported to Ministerial Support Branch.
-Any hospitality received by ministers as Assembly Members falls within the rules relating to the Register of Members’ Interests.
+5.21 Any hospitality received above the value of £320 must be reported to Cabinet Secretariat, Cabinet Division.
+In the event of a minister accepting hospitality valued below £320 but on a scale or from a source which might reasonably be thought likely to influence ministerial action, it should be reported to Ministerial Support Branch.
+Any hospitality received by ministers as Members of the Senedd falls within the rules relating to the Register of Members’ Interests.

 Nomination for honours, prizes and awards

-5.22 From time to time, the personal support of ministers is requested for nominations being made for honours, prizes and awards.
+5.23 From time to time, the personal support of ministers is requested for nominations being made for honours, prizes and awards.
 Ministers should not sponsor individual nominations for any awards, since it would be inevitable that some people would assume that the Welsh Government was itself thereby giving its sponsorship.
-It is appropriate for a minister to provide support in their capacity as a candidate’s constituency AM if there is no actual or perceived conflict with their ministerial responsibilities.
+Similarly ministers should not normally endorse bids for funding elsewhere unless it is clearly in the interests of the Welsh Government for them to do so, and there is no risk of perceived favouritism, for example in supporting a bid from an academic institution for funding from a UK Research Council.
+It is appropriate for a minister to provide support in their capacity as a candidate’s constituency Member of the Senedd if there is no actual or perceived conflict with their ministerial responsibilities.

 References for public appointments

-5.23 Ministers, like Welsh Government staff, are asked not to provide references for candidates applying for public appointments.
+5.24 Ministers, like Welsh Government staff, are asked not to provide references for candidates applying for public appointments.
 In cases of doubt the First Minister should be consulted.
-The exception is where the minister is acting entirely in an Assembly Member or personal capacity and this is made explicit.
+The exception is where the minister is acting entirely in a Member of the Senedd or personal capacity and this is made explicit.

 Completion of surveys

-5.24 Occasionally, ministers receive requests to complete surveys or questionnaires.
+5.25 Occasionally, ministers receive requests to complete surveys or questionnaires.
 Ministers are asked not to do so given the difficulty of separating personal views from those of the Welsh Government.
-This applies even if the request has been received in an Assembly Member capacity.
+This applies even if the request has been received in a Member of the Senedd capacity.

 Acceptance of appointments after leaving ministerial office

-5.25 On leaving office, ministers will be prohibited from lobbying government for 2 years.
-They must also seek advice from the independent Advisory Committee on Business Appointments about any appointments or employment they wish to take up within 2 years of leaving office.
-Former ministers must ensure that no new appointments are announced, or taken up, before the committee has been able to provide its advice.
+5.26 On leaving office, ministers will be prohibited from lobbying Government for two years.
+They must also seek advice from the independent Advisory Committee on Business Appointments about any appointments or employment they wish to take up within two years of leaving office.
+Former ministers must ensure that no new appointments are announced, or taken up, before the Committee has been able to provide its advice.

-5.26 Former ministers must abide by the advice of the committee.
+5.27 Former ministers must take into account the advice of the Committee.

 Part 2: Procedural guidance for ministers